Environmental

 of research of studies relating to land tenure and conflicts associated

-with the urban, rural development, environmental, tourism, industrial
+with the urban, rural development, environmental, tourism, industrial,

 and mining sectors.
 The research was incorporated into a National